awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 A `Parser` section\.
 If you provide any other sections, they will be rejected\.

    The Fargate log router manages the `Service` and `Input` sections\.
 It has the following `Input` section, which can't be modified and isn't needed in your `ConfigMap`\.
-However, you can get insights from it, such as the memory configuration for the process and its tag\.
+However, you can get insights from it, such as the memory buffer limit and the tag applied for logs\.

    ```
    [INPUT]